Sourdough Donuts – 3 Glazes

 - Butter – Makes the dough rich and buttery with a soft crumb.

-- Milk - Enhances the flavor, and tenderizes the dough giving it a soft texture.
-The temperature of the liquid milk is an important factor in bread making.
-It has to be warm, not hot.
-Usually about 110 F.
+- Milk – Enhances the flavor and tenderizes the dough, giving it a soft texture.
+The temperature of the liquid milk is an important factor in bread-making.
+It has to be warm, not hot, usually about 110°F.

-Sourdough donuts recipe
+Step-by-step: Sourdough donut recipe

-Pro tip - You can also make the levain for up to 5 days in advance and leave it in the fridge. - Autolyze - In a large bowl of a stand mixer, add the milk, sourdough starter, eggs, and flour.
+Pro tip – You can also make the levain up to 5 days in advance and leave it in the fridge. - Autolyze – In a large bowl of a stand mixer, add the milk, sourdough starter, eggs, and flour.
 Stir well with a wooden spoon or spatula.
 Then, cover the bowl with plastic wrap and leave it to rest for an hour.

 - Knead – Next, add the sugar, salt, and butter.
 Knead the dough with a dough hook attachment on medium speed for 10 to 15 minutes or until smooth and elastic.
 Scrape the bottom and sides of the bowl.